Digital Marketing is one of the most powerful ways to help you become successful in the competitive construction industry.

 Oh, and to optimize them for SEO since Youtube is owned by Google.

 Speak or Teach

-Having credibility is an important part of marketing, which is why it comes up a lot (like with being a podcast guest or making PR pitches).
+Credibility is an important part of marketing, which is why it comes up a lot (like being a podcast guest or making PR pitches).

 Especially on the internet, people need to feel like they’re working with honest, quality, trustworthy (there’s that word again) businesses.

-Speaking and teaching is another way to show off your expertise and build credibility.
+Speaking and teaching are other ways to show off your expertise and build credibility.

 Sometimes you can get paid for it, as well.